 VNC also has its security issues, often related to poor authentication practices.
 This is amplified when there are users working remotely.

-As an alternative to both VNC and RDP, Netop Remote Control uses a server connection to provide more security and flexibility during remote sessions.
-In contrast to some of the limited functionality of RDP, Netop’s remote desktop works flawlessly across devices and platforms.
+As an alternative to both VNC and RDP, Impero Connect uses a server connection to provide more security and flexibility during remote sessions.
+In contrast to some of the limited functionality of RDP, Impero’s remote desktop works flawlessly across devices and platforms.

-Additionally, you’re not only getting super secure remote desktop software–Netop also exceeds industry compliance standards and is one of the only HIPAA compliant remote access software tools on the market.
+Additionally, you’re not only getting super secure remote desktop software–Impero also exceeds industry compliance standards and is one of the only HIPAA compliant remote access software tools on the market in 2022.
 If your organization is in the retail or healthcare industry, compliance is a must!

-Next time you find yourself asking, “What is VNC and RDP,” remember Netop.
-Of all the many VNC and remote desktop protocol solutions to choose from, Netop offers the most security and flexibility all while being simple to use and easy to implement.
+Next time you find yourself asking, “What is VNC and RDP,” remember Impero.
+Of all the many VNC and remote desktop protocol solutions to choose from, Impero offers the most security and flexibility all while being simple to use and easy to implement.